nsdfxela/nsdfxela.github.io/backgrounds.markdown

 ![](assets/img/bg_3.png)

-Selected image will be added to the list of available backgrounds:
+The selected image will be added to the list of available backgrounds:

 ![](assets/img/bg_4.png)

 ### [](#header-3)Mac

-Mac background selection panel is available at the viewer page that is displayed when your avatar is generated or after pressing "Change background" button in settings:
+Mac background selection panel is available at the viewer page that is displayed when your avatar is generated or after pressing the "Change background" button in settings:

 ![](assets/img/mac/anim_1.png)

-Click on one of available backgrounds to use it in your conferences...
+Click on one of the available backgrounds to use it in your conferences...

 ![](assets/img/mac/bg_1.png)

-... or add your own custom background by clicking on the appropriate button:
+... or add your custom background by clicking on the appropriate button:

 ![](assets/img/mac/bg_2.png)